 Check with the scheme for details of how to make a claim.

-The travel company must comply with all relevant laws, such as the Package Travel and Linked Travel Arrangements Regulations 2018, the Consumer Protection from Unfair Trading Regulations 2008 and the Consumer Rights Act 2015.
+The travel company must comply with all relevant laws, such as the Package Travel and Linked Travel Arrangements Regulations 2018, the Digital Markets, Competition and Consumers Act 2024 and the Consumer Rights Act 2015.
 If you have a complaint about a travel product or service, you should complain to the provider.
-This may be the travel organiser, airline or holiday insurance company (depending on what you bought) as your contract is with them.
-You can also address any complaints to the travel agent who must forward them to the relevant provider without undue delay.
-If the travel agent fails to carry out their service properly you have rights and remedies and may be entitled to make a claim.
+This may be the travel organiser, airline or holiday insurance company (depending on what you bought), as your contract is with them.
+You can also address any complaints to the travel agent, who must forward them to the relevant provider without undue delay.
+If the travel agent fails to carry out their service properly, you have rights and remedies, and may be entitled to make a claim.
 The 'Holidays' and 'Holidays and travellers with disabilities' guides give more information on your rights and remedies.

 CREDIT BROKER